kevin-hinz/everything-dot-net/getting-started.md

 ## Installation

-[* TOM: do we have a different installation proceedure for FRAMEWORK, CORE, and .NET?
+[* **TOM**: do we have a different installation proceedure for FRAMEWORK, CORE, and .NET?
 If yes, I think we should either have a seperate page, or integrate a collapsable (or tab) component for each version.]
-[* TOM:
+[* **TOM**:
   1) does the `dotnet tool` work only with the CORE and .NET versions? and
   2) would it make sense, becuase FRAMEWORK is oldest, to *always list it first*, or is it better to *list FRAMEWORK last* becuase it is the less modern version?]
-[* TOM: the sonarscanner-for-dotnet page already talks about how to install.
+[* **TOM**: the sonarscanner-for-dotnet page already talks about how to install.
 Do you think we can integrate the installtion there and keep the getting-started page high level?]

 You can use any version of the scanner that supports the .NET runtime in your environment.
 More details are available on the [SonarScanner for .NET](sonarscanner-for-dotnet.md) page.
 The simplest way to install the scanner if you are using .NET Core or later, is to run `dotnet tool install` from the command line.